MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/create-portal.md

 # Create a Common Data Service starter portal

-With the capability to build a portal in PowerApps, you can create a website for external and internal users enabling them to interact with data stored in Common Data Service.
+With the capability to build a portal in Power Apps, you can create a website for external and internal users enabling them to interact with data stored in Common Data Service.

 These are some benefits of creating a portal: